mjordan/islandora_feeds/README.md

 ## To do

 * Provide tutorial on building CRUD forms using the XML Forms Builder.
-* Improve and generalize the theming of the XML when viewed.
+* Improve and generalize the theming of the XML when ingested and viewed.
-* Add the ability to inspect/edit/etc. nodes before ingesting the objects into Fedora (mostly done; requires [Views Bulk Operations](https://drupal.org/project/views_bulk_operations))
-* Figure out how to import thumbnails and additional datastreams.

 ## Troubleshooting/issues/feedback